pepopowitz/do-scary-things/slides/src/03-why.md

 the **primal ones**

-snakes & spiders, especially
+snakes & spiders, especially.

-the rest....
+...

+Most of our fears...

 ---